Electoral district of Bragg

-As a measure of the strong Liberal support in this seat, the Liberals easily retained it even in the Labor landslides of 1977, 1985 and 2006, each time winning at least 55 percent of the primary vote.
+As a measure of the strong Liberal support in this seat, the Liberals easily retained it even in the Labor landslides of 1977, 1985, and 2006, each time winning at least 55 percent of the primary vote.
 For example, in 2006 the Liberals suffered a swing of 6.8 percent in Bragg, but still comfortably retained it with a majority of 12.6 percent–the only safe metropolitan Liberal seat and one of only four safe Liberal seats statewide.

-The seat has been held by only three members in its present incarnation, all of whom have gone on to serve in cabinet.
+The seat has been held by only four members in its present incarnation.
+The first three all went on to serve in cabinet.
 Bragg's best-known member was its first, David Tonkin, who served as Premier of South Australia from 1979 to 1982.
 He resigned shortly after the Liberals lost the 1982 state election.
 At the ensuing 1983 Bragg by-election fellow Liberal Graham Ingerson retained the seat without serious difficulty.
 Ingerson went on to become a minister under Dean Brown and John Olsen and served as deputy premier under Olsen from 1996 to 1998.
-Ingerson retired in 2002 and was succeeded by incumbent Vickie Chapman, two-time Liberal leadership challenger and two-time Liberal deputy leader from 2006 until 2009 and again since 2013.
+Ingerson retired in 2002 and was succeeded by Vickie Chapman, two-time Liberal leadership challenger and two-time Liberal deputy leader from 2006 until 2009 and again from 2013 to 2022.
 In 2018 Chapman became deputy premier.

-In 2022, however, the Liberal margin dropped to 58 percent, making it only fairly safe for the first time.
-It is still the largest Liberal margin for a metropolitan seat.
+In 2022, however, the Liberal margin dropped to 58 percent, making it only fairly safe for the first time in its present incarnation.
+It was still the largest Liberal margin for a metropolitan seat.

 On 19 April 2022, Chapman announced her intention to resign from politics and parliament, forcing a by-election, which was held on 2 July 2022.
+Jack Batty retained the seat for the Liberals with a small swing against him.

+At the 2026 election, the Liberal primary vote dropped below 50 percent for the first time in its present incarnation.
+Batty retained the seat with just over 58 percent of the two-party vote, and became the only remaining Liberal to hold a metropolitan Adelaide seat.